schollz/miti/README.md

 FAC
 ```

-The `pattern a` designates the pattern "a".
-This pattern has a single instrument, `<instrument1>` (normally you will fill in the name of an instrument that matches one given.
+The `pattern a` designates the pattern name, "a".
+This pattern has a single instrument, `<instrument1>`
+(normally you will fill in the name of an instrument that matches one given above).

 Each line under `instruments` designates a different measure.
-The first measure plays Cmaj (C, E, and G) and the second measure plays Fmaj (F, A, and C).
+This is where you put notes.
+Notes without spaces are considered a chord and will be played simultaneously.
+The first measure plays C, E, and G (C major) and the second measure plays F, A and C (F major).
+This pattern will repeat indefinetly when played.

+#### Add instruments and subdivisions

-You can easily add a second instrument by just including another section.
+You can easily add a second instrument to this section by adding another line with the instrument name:

 ```bash
 pattern a